-2015 - current
+2015 – current (submitted)

-Vibrating the web: sonospheric studies of media infrastructure ecologies
+Vibrating the Web: sonospheric studies of media infrastructure ecologies